cardin/parent-pom/README.md

 After you've inherited this POM and built a Java app, sometimes you want to deploy within an offline environment.

-1. Go to an online environment
+1. Go to an online machine
 2. `git clone <url> <localDir>`
 3. Build your Java app, but add this property `-D"maven.repo.local"=<dir>`
     - E.g. `mvn -Dmaven.repo.local=<dir> install`